jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 dotnet new tool-manifest
 dotnet nuget add source -n Sitecore https://sitecore.myget.org/F/sc-packages/api/v3/index.json \
-#use the version you need or don't provide a version for the latest, note the 4.1.0 is old\
+#use the version you need or don't provide a version for the latest, note the 4.1.0 is a bit old\
 dotnet tool install Sitecore.CLI --version 4.1.0

 #dotnet sitecore init